-This course aims to provide all paddlers with the tools to solve simple paddling problems.
-This course aims to provide the participant with the key safety and rescue skills required to operate safely and to be able to deal with common emergencies.
-The course will typically take place over a day and must include a minimum of 8 hours’ teaching time and include topics like general theory and planning, safety, rescue protocols, bank-based rescues, boat-based rescues and scenarios including unknown incident.
+This course aims to provide all paddlers with the tools to solve simple paddling problems, key safety and rescue skills that are required to operate safely and to be able to deal with common emergencies.
+This one day course must include a minimum of 8 hours’ teaching time and include topics like general theory and planning, safety, rescue protocols, bank-based rescues, boat-based rescues and scenarios including unknown incident.

-Boat-based participants need to either hold the British Canoeing Paddle Explore Award, the British Canoeing 2 Star Award or be of equivalent ability due to the paddling environment and the boat control required to complete the course.
+Boat-based participants need to hold either the British Canoeing Paddle Explore Award or the British Canoeing 2 Star Award or be of equivalent ability, due to the paddling environment and the boat control required to complete the course.

 Paddlesports has been voted the fastest growing water-sport in the UK for the 4th year running and we are proud at sportscotland Cumbrae to be at the heart of these developments.
 The Centre is in a perfect location for Sea Kayaking and we have a wide range of modern equipment from some the UK’s leading manufactures including P&H Sea Kayaks & Werner Paddles.